exponeciale/chemical-element-emission-table/README.md

 The spectra were obtained using the Rydberg formula extended to any hydrogen-like atom, i.e. considering only one electron in the outermost orbital of the given atom.
 Rₘ = R∞/1+mₑ/M
-Rₘ is the Rydberg constant for a given atom with one electron and intrinsic mass 'M'.
+Rₘ is the Rydberg adjusted constant for a given atom with one electron and intrinsic mass 'M'.
 mₑ is the mass of the electron.
 R∞ = 1.096776E⁷ m⁻¹
 M is the mass of its atomic nucleus